Swirrl/table2qb/table2qb/README.md

 - reference data:
   - components: [components.csv](./test/resources/trade-example/components.csv)
   - codelists: [flow-directions.csv](./test/resources/trade-example/flow-directions.csv),  [sitc-sections.csv](./test/resources/trade-example/sitc-sections.csv), and [units.csv](./test/resources/trade-example/units.csv)
-- data:
+- observation data:
   - [input.csv](./test/resources/trade-example/input.csv)

-It is also premised on configuration in [./resources/columns.csv](./resources/columns.csv) (which will need changing to support further examples).
+It is also premised on configuration in [./resources/columns.csv](./resources/columns.csv).
+This will need changing to support further examples.
+It should ultimately be extracted from the database such that adding components makes them available as columns that can be provided in observation csv.

 You can get the demo working from the repl: